 Infection Prevention Through Proper Sterilization

 Healthcare-associated infections (HAI) are a serious issue across the health system.
-The Center for Disease Control and Prevention (CDC) estimates that roughly one in 25 hospital patients has
+The Center for Disease Control and Prevention (CDC) estimates that roughly one in 25 hospital patients has at least one HAI on any given day.

 Controlling bacterial contamination has long been considered the most essential component in infection prevention.
 However, there are currently no industry or government regulations or standards in place for the process.